matteo-pacini/InstaP4tch0/README.md

 - Long press on a photo/video to download it.
 - Don't mark stories as seen.
 - Don't mark direct messages as seen.
+- No more prompts to rate the app.
+- Toggle side scrolling for main feed

 # Coming Soon